Invisalign Dentist: Advanced Complex Case Techniques

 The Invisalign dentist must carefully evaluate growth patterns in younger patients.
 Adult Class III cases require different approaches compared to growing individuals.

-Elastics and Bite Ramps Used by Invisalign Dentist
+Elastics and Bite Ramps Used by an Invisalign Dentist

 Advanced Invisalign treatment relies heavily on auxiliary devices that an Invisalign dentist incorporates into treatment plans.
 Elastics provide intermaxillary forces that aligners alone cannot achieve.
 Bite ramps create specific contact points for targeted tooth movement.